Chaotic Waveform-based Signal Design for Noncoherent SWIPT Receivers: Introduction

 With the advent of emerging technologies like massive machine-type communication and Internet of Things in recent years, the wireless traffic has been growing at a tremendous rate.
 Specifically, the growth is expected to be more than five times between $2019$ and $2028$ \cite{ericsson} with the data intensive applications witnessing approximately $1000$ times growth.
 Hence, in such times of ever increasing data traffic, the overall network lifetime gets significantly affected due to limited battery constraints, especially in scenarios, where a large number of devices are deployed over a geographical region.
 Thereby, charging or powering these devices becomes a costly and critical concern.
 As a result, self-sustainable and low-powered next generation wireless communication networks are gaining importance as well as relevance in both academia and industry.
 In this context, the fact that radio frequency (RF) signals can also convey energy apart from information, the concept of wireless power transfer (WPT) and, in particular, of simultaneous wireless information and power transfer (SWIPT) is considered as a very promising and enabling technology \cite{swiptproc}.

 The key idea of SWIPT is to extract both information and energy from the received RF signal.
 This is achieved by employing a rectifying antenna (rectenna) at the receiver, which converts the received RF signals to direct current (DC).
 Unlike conventional energy sources, where the available power for harvesting, in itself, is erratic in nature \cite{wptsurvey}, energy harvesting (EH) with SWIPT is a dedicated, controllable, continuous, and on-demand process.
 This joint extraction of information and energy is done by separating the information decoding and EH operations in space, in time, or in power \cite{procbruno}.
 The work in \cite{swiptmimo} explores SWIPT systems for multiple-input multiple-output broadcasting channel, where both separated and co-located EH and information decoding (ID) receivers are considered.
 The authors in \cite{swipt2} investigate the capacities of SWIPT systems with separate ID and multiple EH receivers.
 In this context, the aspect of accurate mathematical modelling of the EH circuit at the receiver plays a very important role.
-Some works propose simplified linear \cite{sir}, piece-wise linear \cite{plinear} and tractable logistic nonlinear model \cite{satm} of the EH circuit that originates from the saturation of the output power beyond a certain RF input power due to diode breakdown.
+Some works propose simplified linear \cite{sir}, piece-wise linear \cite{rev1,plinear} and tractable logistic nonlinear model \cite{satm} of the EH circuit that originates from the saturation of the output power beyond a certain RF input power due to diode breakdown.
 The logistic model is obtained by fitting measurements from practical RF-based EH circuits for a given excitation signal and is certainly an improved version of its oversimplified linear and piece-wise linear counterparts.
+The authors in \cite{rev2,rev3} characterize the power conversion efficiency of the EH circuit as a second order polynomial and a rational function of the average input power, respectively.
 However, all these models fail to characterize the actual working principle of the harvesting circuit.
-On the other hand, the work in \cite{hparam} proposes a circuit-based realistic nonlinear model of the harvester circuit.
+On the other hand, the work in \cite{hparam} proposes a circuit-based realistic nonlinear EH model.
 This particular model not only relies on the EH circuit characteristics, but it also enables the design of waveforms that maximize the WPT efficiency.